andyrich/SRPHM_update_ag/ReadME.txt

 Well file removed because of files size for now.

 Model is having convergence issues.
 And ag package pumping doesn't appear to be reasonable.

+Regarding PRMS properties in current repository: cov_type (cover type): none are bare soil
+soil_moist_max: all are greater than 1 inch

+pref_flow_den: all equal zero